openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

       );
      ```
    - Create new AlarmEventRecord.
 Alert entry payload will require Alarm Definition ID and Probable Cause ID which can retrieved as shown [here](#for-a-given-resourcetypeid-and-alarmname-coming-from-am-alert-find-the-alarmdefinitionid-and-probablecauseid)
-   - Upsert all AlarmEventRecord all the "firing" and "resolved" alerts as indicated by `alerts[].status` i.e a bulk insert + update operation
+   - Upsert (i.e an insert + update operation) all AlarmEventRecord all the "firing" and "resolved" alerts as indicated by `alerts[].status`
      ```sql
       -- ...INSERT, follwed by...
       ON CONFLICT ON CONSTRAINT unique_finger_print_alarm_raised_time DO UPDATE -- defined in schema